 Sometimes Apple can announce new products, features, and operating system updates that can hint at what the next iPhone could do.
 Since a lot of iOS 17 features focus on improving existing system functions, it doesn't seem like there is much to infer.

 Apple revealed the Apple Vision Pro, a mixed-reality headset that has a lot of unique functionality.
 Some rumors suggest Apple could tie new features to the headset through new iPhone 15 hardware improvements.

 One example that has been shared is a new Ultra Wideband chip that would improve device location services for Apple Vision Pro.
 It would enable better tracking of the iPhone for displaying content in the space.

 Another example is 3D image and video capture.
 One awkward moment of the headset reveal showed how people can capture photos and videos with the headset — which isn't ideal.

 "iPhone 15" Price and Release Date

 Predicting the price of a device that will be released so far in the future isn't exactly a science, but looking at Apple's pricing trends can give a hint.
-Apple didn't deviate from its usual pricing structure for iPhone 14, and as long as the economy doesn't drastically change, it could do the same in 2023.
+Apple didn't deviate from its usual pricing structure for iPhone 14, and it could do the same in 2023.

 Apple is expected to announce its "iPhone 15" lineup in September 2023.